Fallowfield

-Fallowfield is a bustling area of Manchester with a population of 14,869 at the 2021 census.
+Fallowfield is an area of Manchester which had a population of 14,869 at the 2021 census.
 Historically in Lancashire, it lies 3 mi south of Manchester city centre and is bisected east-west by Wilbraham Road and north-south by Wilmslow Road.
 The former Fallowfield Loop railway line, now a shared use path, follows a route nearly parallel with the east-west main road (Moseley Road/Wilbraham Road).

 The area has a large student population.
 The University of Manchester's main accommodation complex – the Fallowfield Campus – occupies a large area in the north; this is adjacent to the university's Owens Park halls of residence and the Firs Botanical Grounds.
 In the northwest of the suburb is Platt Fields Park, which is formed from part of the land that once belonged to the Platts of Platt Hall.